-The color of travel… I got to think at it thanks to the Capture the Color photography competition.
+The color of travel… I got to think of it thanks to the Capture the Color photography competition.
 A nice contest and not only for the great prizes that Travel Supermarket – the organizers of the competition – are offering to the winners (iPad to the winners for each color class and GBP 2,000 – oh yes! – to the overall winner).
 Colors often symbolize a country, sometimes a mood and I often associate colors to special emotions during my travels.
-Thank you to Abigail King (and to Juno) for inviting me to take part!
+Thank you to Abigail King (and to Juno, of Runaway Juno) for inviting me to take part!

 I was walking along the seashore in Pulau Perhentian (Malaysia) when I stepped into this old boat lying on the beach.
 I was struck by the contrast between the bright blue coloring the inside, the white sand and again, in the background, the different shades of blue of the sea.

 In the land of gold – Burma – I was fascinated by the white Hsinbyume Pagoda in Mingun (not far from Mandalay), maybe because it was a change from the glittering golden stupas that are spotting the country.

 When I think at the color white, I can’t help seeing the glaciers and their awesome shapes.

 One of the highlights when visiting the markets at Inle Lake (Burma) is spotting the Pa-O women with their traditional head dressings made of colorful clothes (usually bright orange or red), arranged in a beautiful fashion.
 Overall, Burmese don’t use many bright colors, and even the monks robes are of a deep dark red which I find more austere than brilliant.

 Red… The color which I most associate with Central and Latin America.
 After all… Red is the color of passion!